 Over the past few years, the consumer model has gone through some major changes.
 In the good old days, you may have opened up your Christmas stocking and expected to find a bunch of physical products.
 Then as those products went digital, you probably started to receive a bunch of gift cards for online stores instead.
 This year, we’ve seen another consumer shift, and this time it’s towards subscriptions; from Netflix to Spotify to Pro Tools and even Microsoft Office, everything today seems runs on a subscription model.
 And while major record labels haven’t been able to crack the subscription code just yet, there are several tools independent artists can use to make the subscription model work for them.
 Here are three of the best options for musicians who want to earn income not just from one-off sales or gigs, but on a regular, predictable, and ongoing basis.

 Writing good lyrics is a difficult craft to master, and with every generation of brilliant lyricists, it seems to become harder to follow in the footsteps of the greats.
 But every great lyricist started somewhere – and becoming a good lyricist, like any other craft, is the result of study and lots of practice.
-Here are five steps to writing better lyrics.
+Here are five of the best practices to get you writing better lyrics today.

 From being featured in the Discover app to landing radio airplay in the U.S. to being asked to join the soundtrack of a feature Hollywood film to getting on the eligibility list for an Oscar nom for “Best Original Song,” this is the story of a little-known band who hustled their way to DIY success.
 “You got me hooked, you got me dancing…you got me!” <— That right there is the quintessential reaction a fan has after experiencing a live show care of the boys from Belgium, The 5 AM.
 A couple months ago we received a crazy email from these dudes completely out of the blue, raining down props on ReverbNation’s tools and services.
 Seriously, we couldn’t have scripted this story any better, but it all came from these guys.
 Cause apparently some really cool (and unexpected) stuff happened to them recently.
 It all starts with a concert 2,000 feet above the ground…